 A charcoal fire is perfect for grilling fish because the flesh quickly picks up a subtle, smoky flavor, but it tastes great on a gas grill too.
 And if you hate risking disaster trying to flip it, then this "no flip" grilled salmon recipe is for you.
 The salmon cooks on the skin side only, and the heat slowly transfers up through the fillet resulting in a moist texture.

-Prepare a medium-hot fire in a charcoal or preheat a gas grill to medium-high.
+- Prepare a medium-hot fire in a charcoal or preheat a gas grill to medium-high.

 - Close the lid and cook without turning for 10-15 minutes (depending on thickness), or until the salmon is just barely cooked through.

-The skin will blacken but will insulate the fish and prevent drying out unless overcooked.
+- The skin will blacken but will insulate the fish and prevent drying out unless overcooked.
 The surface of the salmon may appear slightly translucent but should be somewhat firm and very warm to the touch.

-Remove and cover with foil; allow to rest for 5 minutes before serving with lemon.
+- Remove and cover with foil; allow to rest for 5 minutes before serving with lemon.
 Herbs can be discarded, or used as a garnish.